Special Needs Resourcing Supports

 Application procedure

-- The child care centre supervisor, in partnership with the resource / behaviour consultant, will complete the application form.
+- The child care centre supervisor, in partnership with the inclusion quality coordinator, will complete the application form.
 The application form must be submitted at least five business days before the required start date, wherever possible.

-- If funding is approved, the service system performance management advisor will email the approval document to the child care centre supervisor and resource / behaviour consultant.
-The approved hours of day and days of week will be for the first seven weeks of the funding approval.
+- If funding is approved, the community pedagogical advisor will email the approval document to the child care centre supervisor and inclusion quality coordinator

-- Should the licensed child care centre need to apply for continued support after the initial fourteen weeks, the short-term specialized funding renewal application must be completed by the deadline outlined in the funding approval.
-The need for ongoing support will be discussed at the meeting at the seven-week mark, between the child care centre supervisor, the resource / behaviour consultant and service system performance management advisor.
-Discussion will focus on the possibility of reducing hours of support for the new approval period.
+- Should the licensed child care centre need to apply for continued support after the initial fourteen weeks, the short-term specialized funding renewal application must be completed by the deadline outlined in the funding approval

 Funded hours of support are based on the child's actual attended hours and days only.
 Payment will be based on child attendance.
 Support will not be paid when the child is absent or if the child attended but no support was available.